 Friday 18 March to Sunday 5 June 2016.
 A diverse selection of works including paintings, prints, ceramic and textile art.
 A variety of groups worked closely with the Lady Lever and local artists, including the Singh Twins

 Wednesday 30 March - Sunday 15 May 2016.
 “The Stations of the Resurrection is far less well known or, indeed, established than the Stations of the Cross, perhaps this extra layer of mystery appealed.
 Certainly Liverpool Cathedral being the Cathedral Church of the Risen Christ made the idea of the project feel right.”

 From Friday 3 July 2015 - TBC.
 Celebrates the people, ships, and events that have linked Cunard and Liverpool together for 175 years since the Cunard Line was created.

-From 27 March 2015.
+Until Further Notice.
 A lifejacket, a shoe belonging to a child, and letters from survivors are some of the items on show as the museum remembers the loss of the Lusitania.